 Lay them flat – Like the method above, use oil.
 The benefit of a flat sheet over cubes is that you can cut off as much as you need with kitchen shears.

-Begin by placing whole leaves in a food processor with a few tablespoon of high quality oil.
+Begin by placing whole leaves in a food processor with a few tablespoons of high quality oil.
 Process until finely chopped.
 Place your herb and oil mixture in a freezer bag and use a straw to carefully suck out excess air before sealing it completely.
 Evenly flatten the bag on baking sheet seal and freeze.

 Pack them in jars – This method works best for chives.
 You can quickly chop chives and then freeze whole in an airtight freezer-friendly jar, like these weck jars.